-The Tower of London is a fortress constantly guarded by the Queen’s guard.
+The Tower of London is a fortress constantly guarded by the King’s guard.
 The Crown Jewels are housed inside the jewel house which is in the centre of the tower complex, behind several curtain walls and many gates.
 When entering the exhibition, visitors actually enter a vault that has an impressive steel door on either side.

 About the History of the Tower of London

 It was once home to a variety of exotic animals

 The Tower of London has served many roles over time, for many hundreds of years, it was a Royal Menagerie.
 In fact, for a time the Tower served as the original London Zoo before it moved to the current location in Regents Park.
 All kinds of exotic animals were kept, from a Polar Bear, an elephant, to monkeys, lions and tigers.
 Many of the animals were gifts from different kingdoms, some survived in the environment quite nicely, others didn’t fare so well.

 Who built the Tower of London and why?

 The Tower of London was built by William the Conqueror in the 1080s.
 After defeating the ruling King, Harold, at the battle of Hastings 1066, William marched into London where he was crowned King William I. As King, he wanted a display of his royal power and wealth, the structure (now known as the White Tower) would have towered over the local wooden huts, quite the status symbol!

 Did Henry the 8th live in the Tower of London?